dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Update part 36 Phase 2t: Implementation of the module2d resurrection_gatekeeper, the final decision maker for Phase3 requeing and resurrection of problematic threads

-- Update part 37 Phase 2u: Implementation of PROCESS level synthetic ghost injection for testing and PROCESS level stats using the resurrection_monitor_patch8
+- Update part 37 Phase 2u: Implementation of PROCESS level synthetic ghost ip injection for testing detect_ghosts() and aggregate and process level logging with ghosts ips

+- Update part 38 Phase 2v: PROCESS level stats reporting using the resurrection_monitor_patch8 process level information

 ## A note on the STATUS_TAGS: